Last Updated on May 24, 2025 by Wendy Sy

 Here’s everything you need to know about the pros and cons of this product.

 P.S.
-This review is solely about the imPRESS press on nails with adhesive backing (not the kind that you have to use with nail glue).
-Although I use those sometimes, I prefer the adhesive style since it’s so much more convenient.
-The best part is its also less nail damage without using glue.
+This is solely a KISS imPRESS nails review — the style that comes with adhesive backing and applies like a sticker.
+(Not the kind that you have to use with nail glue, which this brand also makes).
+Although I use those sometimes, I prefer this adhesive style since it’s so much more convenient, in my opinion.
+The best part is it’s also less nail damaging to your natural nails since it doesn’t involve glue.

 I first heard about an imPRESS manicure a few years ago from my dear friend Marina over dinner one night.
-Everyone at the table complimented on her Insta-worthy nails and she revealed that they’re press ons.
+Everyone at the table complimented on her Insta-worthy nails, and she revealed that they were press-on nails.

-Pretty much, they’re pieces of plastic nails with an adhesive backing that you literally press on in just a few minutes.
-Think of them like nail stickers that look like a real manicure.
-(More on the exact application steps in a sec.)
+Essentially, they’re plastic nail pieces with adhesive backs that you literally press on.
+Think of them as nail stickers that look like a real manicure.
+(More on the exact application steps in a moment.)

 Right after learning about the magic that is KISS imPRESS nails, I had to try them ASAP.
 This was a few years ago and I was surprised by how easy and fast the process is.

-Ever since that day, I’ve barely used actual nail polish on my fingers (I still use nail polish for at-home pedicures).
-Also, I rarely go to the nail salons since it takes so much time going back and forth.
+Ever since that day, I’ve barely used nail polish on my fingers (I still use nail polish for at-home pedicures).
+Also, I rarely go to the nail salons since it takes a long time to go back and forth.
 One of my pet peeves is removing gel polish so I try to avoid that as much as possible!

-When I used this product years ago, I remember how one or two nails would almost always come off at the most inconvenient time.
-Like in the middle of an event.
+A significant improvement from when I first started using KISS imPRESS nails is their MUCH better adhesion.
+When I first used this product years ago, one or two of the nails would often come off, usually at the most inconvenient times, like in the middle of an event.

 But even then, I would still use it.
 Although it was annoying, I always carried the box of extra nails to re-apply any nails if they fell off.

-I’ve noticed that the new versions are extremely long-lasting.
+I’ve noticed that the new versions out today from the brand are extremely long-lasting.
 Thank goodness their improved technology completely leveled up the adhesion.

-Now, in my recent experience, none of the nails would fall off even after 7 days of wear.
-They can probably last a couple more days after that, but I usually keep them on for a maximum of 7 days to give my nails a chance to breathe.
+In my recent experience, none of the nails would fall off even after 7 days of wear.
+They can likely last a couple more days, but I usually keep them on for a max of 7 days.
+This gives my nails a chance to breathe.

-Also, there’s a wide range of nail lengths (short or medium), nail sizes (normal, petite, wide fit, and kids), and nail shapes (such as almond, coffin, and square).
+There’s also a wide range of nail lengths (short or medium), nail sizes (normal, petite, wide fit, and kids), and nail shapes (like almond, coffin, and square).

 It’s so funny since now people comment on my nails all the time.
 And when I say they’re press ons, it’s the same reaction I had when I first discovered them.

-As a beauty editor, I’ve also tried the best press-on nails by other brands but keep coming back to imPRESS nails.
+As a beauty editor, I’ve also tried the best press on nails by other brands.
+But I keep coming back to imPRESS nails!
 In my opinion, they’re just the easiest to apply and are reliable.
 I know exactly what the results will be every time I get a new box.

 The Pros

-• Gives you long-lasting nails (up to 7 days)
+- Gives you long-lasting nails (up to 7 days wear time)

-• Perfect for everyday or special occasion wear
+- Perfect for everyday wear or special occasions

 The Cons